 Great news for employers of health, information technology and construction industry professionals!
-In recognition of the unprecedented challenges posed by the ongoing pandemic, current travel restrictions will soon be relaxed for employer sponsored visa holders within select occupations.
+In recognition of the unprecedented challenges posed by the ongoing pandemic, current travel restrictions have been relaxed for employer sponsored visa holders within select occupations.

-The new Priority Migration Skilled Occupation List (PMSOL) will specify 17 occupations which will be subject to the following advantages:
+The Priority Migration Skilled Occupation List (PMSOL) specifies 17 occupations which will be provided with the following advantages:

-- Priority processing for employer sponsored visas which nominate persons for a PMSOL occupation.
+- Priority processing for employer sponsored visas that nominate persons for a PMSOL occupation.

-- Blanket exemptions to Australia’s global travel ban upon grant of the visa.
+- Blanket exemptions to Australia’s global travel ban upon the grant of the visa.